nickcth/work/README.md

-These powerpoint slides are based on the work I have done for my previous job. dashboard consists of customer demographics. sales analysis consists of turnaroud time and trends.
+These powerpoint slides are based on the work I have done for my previous job.

+Dashboard consists of customer demographics.

+Sales analysis consists of turnaroud time and trends.